greggman/WebGPU-DOOM/README.md

      pointed Claude at it and it was able to make a repo and work through the seam issue.

+     From that point on it started using screenshots to check all kinds of things.
+That suggests it's good to get screenshots working ASAP.

 ## WebGL2

 Why a WebGL2 version - Because WebGPU is still only around 70% coverage.
 But,